 To delete a saved View:

-- Click the checkbox next to the name of the View(s) you want to delete.
+- Hover over the name of the View you want to delete.

 Updated 7 days ago